AI-Pree/TimeIt/README.md

 # TimeIt
 Performance profiler for applicaitons

+## TO DO
+- [ ] Monitoring,  debugging and performance analysis for pthread
-- Using kprobes for dynamic tracing
+- [ ] Using kprobes for dynamic tracing
-- Statistics for kernel functions
+- [ ] Statistics for kernel functions
-- Statistics for kernel events
+- [ ] Statistics for kernel events

 ## Goals for Version 1.0